Boulder City: One-Night Near-cation

-UPDATE 10/20/2020 – Good news!
-After a months-long closure due to COVID-19 precautions, Hoover Dam and the 886-foot-high Mike O’Callaghan–Pat Tillman Memorial Bridge viewing walkway are open with limited access to most facilities.
-The Visitor Center Tours and Exhibits remain closed to public access as of this update, but check with the Bureau of Reclamation for updates on what’s opening and when at this must-stop spot opens, as the views are jaw-dropping and the tour is dam good.
+UPDATE – Hoover Dam and the 886-foot-high Mike O’Callaghan–Pat Tillman Memorial Bridge viewing walkway are open with limited access to most facilities.
+The Visitor Center, Tours and Exhibits remain closed to public access, but check with the Bureau of Reclamation for updates on what’s opening and when at this must-stop spot opens, as the views are jaw-dropping and the tour is dam good.
 However, if you want to check out this amazing structure, it’s hard to beat seeing it from the water…

 Paddle Down the Colorado River